fenago/python-networking-sysadmins/scripting/lab_guides/Lab_13.md

 mysql>
 ```

-First, we listed all the databases using show databases.
-Next, we
-created our database test using the create
-`database` statement.
-Again, we executed show databases to
-find whether our database is created or not.
-Our database is now
-created.
-Next, we used that database to store the work we are doing.

 Now, we are going to create a user and grant the privileges to that
 user.
 Run the following commands: